Prelims: Literature in English 1830-1910 and 1910-present; Introduction to Literary Studies.

 Dihal, Kanta.
-‘The Stories of Quantum Physics: Quantum Physics in Literature and Popular Science, 1900-present’ (co-supervised with Sally Shuttleworth; submitted and awaiting examination).
+‘The Stories of Quantum Physics: Quantum Physics in Literature and Popular Science, 1900-present’ (co-supervised with Sally Shuttleworth; examined 2018).

 Cole, Jennifer.
-'American Poetry and the Emerging Social Sciences in the Early Twentieth Century’ (submitted and awaiting examination).
+'American Poetry and the Emerging Social Sciences in the Early Twentieth Century’ (examined 2018).

 Foley, Hugh.
 'Landscape and Empire in American Poetry from Elizabeth Bishop to Ben Lerner' (co-supervised with Lloyd Pratt; examined 2017).